eddiesosera/skate-360/README.md

 ## Project Description

-Skate360 is an inventory managment website for skateboards that allows the user to store stock and create to create unique and custom skateboard configurations.
-With a touch of that good'ol Grungy Punk theme to take you back into every skate park and make you feel right at home.
+Skate360 is an inventory management website for skateboards that allows the user to store stock and create unique and custom skateboard configurations with a touch of that good Grungy Punk theme to take you back into every skate park and make you feel right at home.

 <br />
 <br />